Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 We’ll take a look at some of the main advantages in this post.
 I followed this up with the disadvantages of mirrorless cameras in this post to read next.

 This is the obvious advantage of mirrorless cameras over DSLRs and the main reason that most photographers make the switch to mirrorless.

 Removing all of that hardware between the lens, sensor, and viewfinder shaves down weight and size.
-It may seem insignificant to some, but to others, it makes a huge difference.
+It may seem insignificant to some, but it makes a huge difference to others.